 The Vimeo platform uses a combination of CDNs including Fastly, Akamai, and CloudFront to deliver content.
 However, the platform is completely blocked in China.

 Vimeo does offer an API, but access is only available on highly-priced custom plans.
-As a result, Plus, Pro, Business, or Premium plan users have no API access.
+As a result, cheaper plan users have no API access.

 Kaltura has two major drawbacks.
-First, the complexity of the system makes it complicated and sometimes hard to use.
-And second, Kaltura’s tech support options aren’t ideal.
+First, the complexity of the system makes it complicated and sometimes difficult to use.
+Second, Kaltura’s tech support options aren’t ideal.

 Kaltura offers various security features.
 These include IP restrictions, country-based restrictions, domain restrictions, and more.

 The Kaltura Platform uses a bundled CDN solution with service from a variety of hosts.
-However, it is completely blocked in China.
+However, Kaltura is completely blocked in China.

 API access is available throughout the Kaltura platform and is one of the strengths of the system.

-For eLearning businesses, growing and engaging viewers take considerable time and focus.
-Online video platforms can take on the heavy lifting of video hosting, by automating the process of uploading, encoding, managing and optimizing your videos.
-At the same time, these platforms safeguard your content from unauthorized access and usage.
+Video platforms for e-learning and online education take on the heavy lifting of video hosting by automating the process of uploading, encoding, managing, and optimizing your videos.
+These platforms also safeguard your content from unauthorized access and usage.

-In short, video hosting for online courses should make your life easier and your business simpler to manage.
-Whichever video hosting solution you choose, we hope you now feel confident in key features to consider and compare.
+Video hosting for online courses should make your content simpler to manage.
+No matter which video hosting solution you choose, we hope you feel confident in key features to consider and compare.